Chevrotain/chevrotain/packages/chevrotain/docs/tutorial/step2_parsing.md

 The answer is the 'secret sauce' of Chevrotain:

-- `$.RULE` will both:
-  - Analyse (using Function.toString) the implementation passed to it and construct a representation of the grammar in memory.
-  - Wrap the implementation passed to it in logic for running the Parser (fault tolerance/rule stacks/...)
-- `Parser.prototype.performSelfAnalysis(this)` will finish 'compiling' the grammar representation (name resolution/static analysis)
+- During the call to `this.performSelfAnalysis()` the **grammar structure** will be "**recorded**" by replacing the implementations of the parsing DSL methods with matching "recording" variants.
+- This grammar structure will then undergo further processing and validation.

 So when the parser needs to choose between the two alternatives: